Ko Kyung-pyo: 2020–present: Leading roles

-After a two-year hiatus, Go made his comeback in the 2020 JTBC drama Private Lives as an imposter.
-In 2021, Go made cameo appearances in the tvN Drama My Roommate Is a Gumiho and Netflix series D.P.
+After completing his mandatory military service, Ko made his television comeback in the 2020 JTBC drama Private Lives.
+In 2021, he made cameo appearances in the tvN drama My Roommate Is a Gumiho and Netflix series D.P.

-2022 was a busy year for Go.
-Go appeared in Park Chan-wook's mystery film Decision to Leave as Soo-wan.
-In April 2022, Decision to Leave was selected to compete for the Palme d'Or at the 2022 Cannes Film Festival, where Park Chan-wook won Best Director.
-His portrayal earned him a nomination for Best Supporting Actor at the 43rd Blue Dragon Film Awards, and he also won the Chung Jung-won Popular Star Award.
+In 2022, Ko appeared in Park Chan-wook's mystery film Decision to Leave as Soo-wan.
+The film was selected to compete for the Palme d'Or at the 2022 Cannes Film Festival, where Park Chan-wook won Best Director.
+His portrayal earned him a nomination for Best Supporting Actor at the 43rd Blue Dragon Film Awards, and won him a Popular Star Award.
+Also in 2022, he starred in Park Gyu-tae's comedy film 6/45.

-In the same year, Go starred in Park Gyu-tae's comedy film 6/45 alongside Lee Yi-kyung, Eum Moon-suk, Park Se-wan and Kwak Dong-yeon.
-The film depicts an encounter between South and North Korean soldiers over the 5.7 billion won lottery that fled the Military Demarcation Line because of the wind.
 It was released on August 24, 2022.
-Go also starred in film Seoul Vibe.
-It was released on Netflix on August 26, 2022.
-Go then appeared as main lead in Love in Contract, a television series starring Park Min-young, and Kim Jae-young.
-It aired on tvN from September 21 to November 10, 2022, every Wednesday and Thursday at 22:30 (KST).
-His next work was Takashi Miike's OTT Series Connect starring Jung Hae-in, and Kim Hye-jun.
-Based on a webtoon of the same name, the series depicts a mysterious story that occurs when a man who has been deprived of a part of his body by organ hunters, connects with a person who has received an organ transplant.
+He also starred in film Seoul Vibe which was released on Netflix on August 26, 2022.
+Ko then had a leading role in the television series Love in Contract.
+It aired on tvN from September 21 to November 10, 2022.
+He then appeared in Takashi Miike's streaming series Connect.
 It premiered on Disney+ on December 7, 2022.

-In 2024, Go cast as male lead in television series Frankly Speaking, opposite female lead Kang Han-na.
-It is scheduled to premiere on JTBC on May 1, 2024, and air every Wednesday and Thursday at 20:50 (KST).
-It also available for streaming on Netflix in selected regions.
+In 2024, Ko starred in the television series Frankly Speaking.
+It premiere on JTBC on May 1, 2024 and is also available for streaming on Netflix in selected regions.
+The following year, he starred as a cast member in the TvN's variety show Sixth Sense: City Tour.
+He next starred in tvN's workplace comedy Undercover Miss Hong.

 Personal life

-Military service

-Go enlisted for his mandatory military service on May 21, 2018.
+Ko enlisted for his mandatory military service on May 21, 2018.
 He was discharged on January 15, 2020.